hoplon/castra/README.md

 4. The **loading cell**, which will contain a vector of all in-flight RPC requests.

 This defines the `get-record` and `update-record` functions in the client, which can be called like any other ClojureScript function.

-#### Hoplon Example:

 Using the server and client code above, we can make a little webapp that shows us the contents of a record.

 * The user interface will display the current record at the top of the page.
 * The user may enter an id into a text input to view a different record.